 DAY 7 – NICE

-Trains run straight from Avignon to Nice along the gorgeous coastline of southern France.
-Once you have arrived in Nice, visit the Market which is at its peak in the early morning.
-Then spend the day on foot wandering the busy Massena Plaza, the old town alleys and the promenade, particularly exciting at night.
-Climb the stairs to the top of Le Chateau de Nice for the best view over the town and end your day by watching sunset from the #ILoveNice ledge overlooking the bay.
+The next morning, take a train to Nice along the gorgeous coastline of southern France.
+Visit the Market which is at its peak in the morning before spending the day on foot wandering the busy Massena Plaza, the old town alleys and the promenade.
+Climb the stairs to the top of Château de Nice for the best view over the town and end your day by watching sunset from the #ILoveNice ledge overlooking the bay.

 DAY 8 – MONACO & FRENCH RIVIERA